GiuseppePioDeBiase/GiuseppePioDeBiase/README.md

 # 👨‍💻 Welcome to My README!

 Hi!
-I'm a **Fronten developer** passionate about **modern technologies**.
+I'm a **Frontend developer** passionate about **modern technologies**.
 I'm currently learning and working with **React**, and I love diving deeper into everything related to programming.
 Here's a bit about me:

 ---